Skip to main content

 We offer MA by Research, MPhil and PhD degrees across the range of research areas within the Faculty.
 These broadly include:

-As a research student at Kingston University you will become part of a strong and ambitious postgraduate community and be fully supported by a rich programme of research training, including research workshops, seminars, guest lectures, symposia, and related activities organised through the research centres.
+As a research student at Kingston University you will become part of a strong and ambitious postgraduate community.
+You will be fully supported by a rich programme of research training, including research workshops, seminars, guest lectures, symposia, and related activities organised through the research centres.

-Currently we have over 250 postgraduate researchers across the Faculty, several of whom have successfully secured prestigious AHRC postgraduate studentships through TECHNE or LDoc, overseas government studentships, industry or employer sponsorship, or University or Kingston School of Art scholarships.
+Currently we have over 250 postgraduate researchers across the Faculty.
+Several have successfully secured prestigious AHRC postgraduate studentships through TECHNE or LDoc, overseas government studentships, industry or employer sponsorship, or University or Kingston School of Art scholarships.

 A PhD usually takes three to four years of full-time study or four to six years part time.
 You will normally be expected to have a masters degree or a good honours degree or equivalent in a subject relevant to your proposed research programme.